LaughingMaann/ECE143Team12/README.md

 Yichen Zhang Ester Park)

 # How to read:
-Data visulization are on EsterPark.ipynb; BinglinZhao.ipynb; Yichen.ipynb;jiawei.ipynb;
+Data visulization are on
+EsterPark.ipynb
+BinglinZhao.ipynb
+Yichen.ipynb
+jiawei.ipynb
 All functions are in .py files.